vehemont/Favero_Repeater/README.md

 <h3>Edit  Wemos_Favero_Serial_Parser_Rev_1.ino</h3>

-- Edit line 10 of [Wemos_Favero_Serial_Parser_Rev_1.ino](Wemos_Favero_Serial_Parser_Rev_1/Wemos_Favero_Serial_Parser_Rev_1.ino#L10) to the total number of LEDs (applies to both fencers).
+- Edit line 10 of [Wemos_Favero_Serial_Parser.ino](Wemos_Favero_Serial_Parser/Wemos_Favero_Serial_Parser.ino#L10) to the total number of LEDs (applies to both fencers).
-- Edit line 44 of [Wemos_Favero_Serial_Parser_Rev_1.ino](Wemos_Favero_Serial_Parser_Rev_1/Wemos_Favero_Serial_Parser_Rev_1.ino#L44) to the power draw you want.
+- Edit line 44 of [Wemos_Favero_Serial_Parser_Rev_1.ino](Wemos_Favero_Serial_Parser/Wemos_Favero_Serial_Parser.ino#L44) to the power draw you want.
 This will cap FastLED to only output a maximum number of volts and milliamps to prevent your LEDs from going out.
     - `FastLED.setMaxPowerInVoltsAndMilliamps(5, 2000)` - Where `5` is 5 volts, and `2000` is 2000 milliamps (2 amps).
 This applies to each LED matrix seperately.

 <h3>Troubleshooting</h3>

 I ran into an issue with my power supply for my LEDs causing lots of noise.
 I would see random serial output that didn't make sense because the scoring machine was having no changes, but I was receiving serial output for changes.
 Unplugging the LED power resolved the noise issue.
 I changed power supplies for my LEDs and it resolved my issue completely.
+I also got random junk data if my 3.3v wasn't stable, or I had a bad RJ-11 cable.

 Bad serial output (nothing changing on scoring machine):
 ```